 Almandares Park is a quiet place where your thoughts drift through the warm air and it seems safe to speak your dreams aloud under the hush of the wavering vines above.

 You get the feeling that these cloaks of green will hold the dreams you offer until the universe moulds them into a future reality.

 to speak to the listening heaven

 It seemed not unusual to me then, when my Cuban friend explained the importance of this area to those who believe in Santería, for it is generally accepted that the Almendares River is a good place to come to make your sacrifices to the Santeria spirits and set your world to rights.

-We came across a small group doing just that, having just slaughtered their chickens and continuing the rituals for the spirits they sought to contact, employ in the pursuit of their wishes, and appease with their gifts.
+We came across a small group doing just that, having just slaughtered their chickens and continuing the rituals for the spirits they sought to contact.
+These sacrifices they employ in the pursuit of their wishes, by appeasing the spirits with their gifts.

 Many of my Cuban friends would unfold a worn out piece of paper from their wallet, with hand-written instructions about special offerings that need to be done to accomplish certain dreams.